VenithNET/Dragon-Linux/content/about.md

 ## The name

-Theming around the mystical world of dragons  旭りんご (*asahi ringo*) is something new, and not seen before in the world of Linux.
+Theming around the mystical world of dragons  日本の龍 (*nihon no ryu*) is something new, and not seen before in the world of Linux.

 ## The logo